Understanding Protein and Essential Amino Acids for Healing

 Neurotransmitter Imbalance

 As someone healing from neurological trauma, epilepsy, and PTSD, I know firsthand how crucial it is to keep neurotransmitters supported.
-Without adequate EAAs, emotional stability and mental clarity begin to slip.
+Without adequate amino acids, emotional stability and mental clarity begin to slip.

 Detox Stagnation

-Your liver needs amino acids to build detox enzymes and carry out chemical conversions in both Phase I and Phase II detox pathways.
+Your liver needs amino acids to build detox enzymes and carry out chemical conversions in its cleansing work.
 Without them:

 Immune Weakness

-Amino acids help create antibodies, immune cells, and repair damaged tissue from viral warfare.
-When deficient:
+Amino acids help create antibodies, immune cells, and repair damaged tissue from chronic battles with pathogens.
+When they’re lacking:

-For anyone dealing with chronic EBV, shingles, or other hidden pathogens, EAAs are not optional—they’re required armor in the fight.
+For anyone dealing with chronic EBV, shingles, or other hidden pathogens, amino acids are part of the body’s armor in the fight.

 Poor Repair and Recovery